-As seen in Figure 11, the top gas producers in the Heritage field by production (Encana, ARC and Shell) differ from those in the Northern Montney (Petronas, Painted Pony and Pacific Canbriam).
+As seen in Figure 11, the top gas producers in the Heritage field by production (Ovintiv, ARC and Tourmaline) differ from those in the Northern Montney (Petronas, Painted Pony and Pacific Canbriam).
 Operators focus within specific areas to optimize on operating, infrastructure and facility costs.
 Limited wells are drilled outside of these focus areas for reserves delineation and land continuation obligations.
-Production for most operators increased significantly in 2018, supported by improved completion techniques and new facilities.
+Production for most operators increased significantly in 2019, supported by improved completion techniques and new facilities.
 The trend in the industry is production company ownership and operation of infrastructure and plants, a shift from previous reliance on midstream companies.
+Operators are actively pursuing reduction of their environmental footprint by such actions as installing solar panels at the wellsite, reducing trucking operations by building liquid pipelines, and including green initiatives such as waste heat recovery in the design and construction of new facilities.

-Figure 11: Top 10 Gas Producers in Montney Play 2018
+Figure 11: Top 10 Gas Producers in Montney Play 2019